How to Use a Tile Cutter

 A porcelain tile or a glass mosaic can be cut in various methods using different tools.
 Diamond blades, tile cutters, tile nippers, tiling accessories and wall tiling battens are something you can use to execute the job.
 But, if you need a safe and reliable tool to perform the job effortlessly a tile cutter will be an ideal choice for you.
 There are usually two types of Tile cutters –manual tile cutter and electric tile cutter.
 As the name says, the manual tile cutter is used without electricity to cut ceramic, porcelain, extruded tile, gres porcelain in a straight line.
 So, it can give an excellent finishing look with safety.
 But how to use manual tile cutter?
 What are the safety measures to keep in mind while operating it?
 Let’s check it out!

 Who should Use a Tile Cutter?

-Tile cutter has many advantageous over other cutting tools.
+Tile cutter has many advantages over other cutting tools.
 It is incredibly fast and is the cheapest way of cutting where we don’t need any external agent like electricity or water.
 Built to use for professional as well as beginners, it can be precisely used if you are performing a tiling job for the first time.
 This tool can give clean and bright finished edges and hence can be utilized for professional use.
 With easy adjustment of cuts, you will able to perform the tiling job as the way you want.
-It is a safe alternative over any other tools, so the job can be done by anyone if they read through the manual or follow the instructions.
+It is a safe alternative to any other tools, so the job can be done by anyone if they read through the manual or follow the instructions.